tk3369/BinaryTraits.jl/docs/src/index.md

 be too specific for what it is worth.
 If we have 100 flying animals, we shouldn't need to define 100 interface methods for the 100 concrete types.

-That's how Holy Trais pattern kicks in.
+That's how Holy Traits pattern kicks in.
 Rather than implementing the `fly` method for `Duck` as shown in the previous section, we could have implemented the following functions instead: